mrb/mrb.github.com/_posts/2014-10-21-should-i-read-papers.markdown

 This is because to **read** a paper means to have a relationship with it.
 Over a long period of time.
 You may sit down and "give it a good **read**," but really, if it's worth reading, you'll come back to it again and again.

 In other words: you can't be "too dumb" to **read** a paper.
 Anyone can **read** any paper at any time.
 Don't be afraid, be encouraged.
 You will learn something.

-You may even form an opinion.
-You may even have ideas of your own.
+Keep in mind that <a href="https://github.com/papers-we-love/papers-we-love#how-to-read-a-paper">"reading a paper is not the same as reading a blogpost or a novel"</a> and also don't forget: you are not alone.

+Even though the question at hand is "Should *I* read papers?" you're barely ever alone.
+There's almost always someone else going down a similar pathway as you.
+And now more than ever those people are reachable, either in person or virtually.

 > "Should I read <b>papers</b>?"